xcube-dev/xcube/docs/source/overview.rst

 data arrays of variables are loaded on-demand only, and only for chunks intersecting the desired sub-region.

 Operations that generate new data variables from existing ones will be chunked in the same way.
-Therefore such operation chains generate a processing graph providing a deferred, concurrent execution model.
+Therefore, such operation chains generate a processing graph providing a deferred, concurrent execution model.

 Data Format
 -----------

-For the external, physical representation of cube we usually use the `Zarr format`_ that supports parallel processing data chunks that may be fetched from remote cloud storage such as S3 and GCS.
+For the external, physical representation of xcube datasets we usually use the `Zarr format`_.
+Zarr supports parallel processing of data chunks that may be fetched from remote cloud storage such as S3 and GCS.

 Python Packages
 ---------------